inbaro-neu/inbaro-neu.github.io/_pages/about.md

 ---
 I am an honors student at Northeastern University studying computer science and behavioral neuroscience, graduating in December 2023.

-Starting January 2024, I will be pursuing a master's in computer science at Georgia Tech.
+Starting January 2024, I will be pursuing a master's in computer science (specializing in machine learning) part-time at Georgia Tech.

 I've completed computer science and clinical co-ops at biotech companies and hospitals, as well as participated in computational and wet lab biology research.

 In my free time, I like to write and design for NU Sci, the Northeastern science magazine, and take aerial hammock classes.

-I am currently seeking a full-time position in data science, computational biochemistry, or UI/UX design, beginning in January 2024.
+I am currently seeking a full-time position in data science, software engineering, computational biochemistry, or UI/UX design, beginning in January 2024.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `profile_pic.jpg` and put it in the `img/` folder.